GYOSHEV-INDUSTRIES/GyoUtils/README.md

    claim that you wrote the original software.
 If you use this software in a product, an acknowledgment in the product documentation would be appreciated but is not required.
-2. Any modification to the source must not be misrepresented as being the original software.
+2. Any modification to the source material must not be misrepresented as being the original software.
-3. A copy of the license and copyright notice must be included with the licensed material in source form, but is not required for binaries.
+3. A copy of this license and copyright notice must be included with the licensed material in source form, but is not required for binaries.